 Shanti House Tel Aviv

 Shanti House Tel Aviv was founded in 1984.
 During those years there were no frameworks in Israel that addressed the needs of “street youth”.
-Mariuma opened her home voluntarily to these young people, provided a shelter, a hot meal and assistance to find their own strength to help themselves transit off street life move forward to independent life.
+Mariuma opened her home voluntarily to these young people, provided shelter, a hot meal and assistance to find their own strength to help themselves transit off-street life and move forward to an independent life.

 A girl who stayed at the home at the time said, “I feel really Shanti here.”
 When Mariuma asked her about the meaning of the word “Shanti,” the girl replied, “Love and tranquility” in Sanskrit.
 One of the boys in the house took black spray paint and wrote on the wall, “Welcome to Shanti House.”

 The children chose the name “Shanti House” and it became well known among the youngsters who needed help.

 Since then, Shanti House helped tens of thousands of youth at risk and in immediate danger.

 These youngsters staying at Shanti House were forced to leave their home due to physical, sexual, verbal abuse, orphanhood, abandonment, etc., or teens who were ejected from formal institutional care settings, new immigrants and lone soldiers, that find themselves homeless, at risk and in danger.

 Shanti House accepts youth from all over the country, from all sectors, from all population strata regardless of religion, race, sex or gender.

 The Shanti houses are the last chance they will ever have for a warm and loving home, before descending into life on the streets.